Operation: To Fool A Hawke, Chap. 2

 "That good enough?"
 Hawke asked and turned his head towards me.

-"Outside," I told him, "playing with Eagle."
-I went on to explain that I decided I didn't want the kids coming in with me, in case things got ugly between String and me.
+"Outside playing with Eagle."
+I went on to explain that I decided as we were flying back that I didn't want the kids coming in with me, in case things got ugly between String and me.
 He thought about it for a minute, then agreed with my decision.
-I don't want the kids to ever see us seriously fight, I thought, recalling their reactions when we had our problems before, so that's why I did it.
+I don't want the kids to ever see us seriously fight, I recalled their reactions when we had our problems before, so that's why I did it.
 String and I quickly moved to the door, still wrapped in each other's arms, and String reluctantly let go of me just before I called out, "Come on in, kids!"

 Just like that, Saoirse Marie and Sally Anne charged towards the door, almost knocking String and me off our feet in their enthusiasm.
 As I heard them call out, "Hi, Daddy!," I stood and watched as String wrapped his arms around our children, and silently vowed that I would never play another joke like this on him, ever again.